linkerd/linkerd-failover/README.md

 - `logLevel`, `logFormat`: for configuring the operator's logging.

 ## Installation

+Note the SMI extension CRD is included in Linkerd 2.11.x so you can skip this step for those versions.
+As of the upcoming `stable-2.12.0` version and as of the `edge-22.3.1` version, it's no longer included so you need to install it as described here.

 The SMI extension and the operator are to be installed in the local cluster (where the clients consuming the service are located).